-I’m not thinking it takes a “special” couple to have what is termed as a successful marriage.
-(This is with the definition of “successful” meaning “having achieved distinction.”)
-But it definitely takes a couple who is willing to work together to do what it takes so their marriage not only “works” and is healthy, but they each go that extra mile that Jesus challenges us to walk in life, so it is good —even great.
+It definitely takes a couple who is willing to work together to do whatever it takes so their marriage not only “works” and is healthy, but they each go that extra mile that Jesus challenges us to walk in life.

-It’s not about selfism, but making sure the “we” of the relationship is not broken.
-It’s not so much about who does what, but rather that both spouses are in agreement that they are working in union with each other as a partnership.
+It’s about making sure the “we” of the relationship is not broken.
+Plus, it’s not so much about who does what, but rather that both spouses are in agreement that they are working in union with each other as a partnership.

 Making Good, Successful Marriages